 International candidates must be approved by the U.S. Department of State, and be approved by their nation.

-The U.S. Merchant Marine Academy awards Bachelor of Science degrees only to graduates in the following academic majors: Logistics & Intermodal Transportation; Marine Engineering: Marine Transportation; Marine Engineering Systems; Marine Engineering & Shipyard Management.
+The U.S. Merchant Marine Academy awards Bachelor of Science degrees only to graduates in the following academic majors: Maritime Logistics and Security; Marine Engineering; Marine Transportation; Marine Engineering Systems; Marine Engineering & Shipyard Management.

 Panamanian applicants may contact IFARHU (Instituto para la Formacion y Aprovechamiento de Recursos Humanos) for assistance and guidance with the application process.
 IFARHU may be contacted at (507) 223-9505 or (507) 223-1904; or by e-mail at email@example.com.